 Sugarloaf Mountain is probably one of the coolest tourist attractions in Rio de Janeiro.
 If I had to choose just one thing to do in Rio, it would be this.

 I say this because this tour gives you a complete experience.
 In addition to the wonderful view from above, the cable car ride, on both cable car routes, between Morro da Urca and Sugarloaf Mountain is breathtaking.

 The first stop is at the famous Morro da Urca, where you can see Guanabara Bay and Botafogo Bay.
 At the second stop, you will find a panoramic view of a large part of the South Zone and Niteroi coastline.

 There, you can go hiking on the trails, take spectacular photos at the viewpoints, and find varied food and entertainment options.

 If you follow my blogs, you already know that I’m in love with nature, and the Botanical Garden was the right place for me to enjoy what nature has to offer.
 This impressive garden is home to more than 40,000 plants of more than 6,700 species, distributed in different environments.

 In it, you will find typical plants of the Pantanal and the Amazon, as well as a sensory garden, a Japanese garden, bromelain, insectivorous plants, and a beautiful orchid garden.
 It also has a small lagoon and several trails for walking.

-One of the most popular places in the Botanical Garden is the gallery of the imperial palm trees, which can reach 40 meters in height.
+One of the places that I really loved in the Botanical Garden is the gallery of the imperial palm trees, which can reach 40 meters in height.
 The garden is quite a pleasant place to go for a walk and relax, ideal for a mid-day walk.